 But a push towards continued emission reductions is just one of the ways Canada shows its world-class environmental stewardship.
 Various companies and organizations from coast-to-coast are taking action on pollution by, for example, developing ways to clean up the plastic waste in our oceans.
 Another is the stricter rules and increased investments from government aimed at cleaning up and maintaining our country’s vast network of rivers and lakes.
 It just so happens that water is a major natural resource of Canada's that many people don't talk about.

-These are just two examples of Canada’s extensive and often overlooked commitment to maintaining a healthy environment.
+These are just a few examples of Canada’s extensive and often overlooked commitment to maintaining a healthy environment.
 Meanwhile, efforts to reduce GHG emissions by individual companies and industry transcend national borders and benefit both Canada’s and the global environment.

 How Canada is Taking Climate Action: Renewables + More